 You’re sitting in a grey, nondescript, four-door sedan with tinted windows and a worn leather interior next to your twin brother.
-The old streetlights, glowing eerily as if thirsty for power, are casting a dim, atmospheric haze that fills the air almost against its will.
-The leather fingerless glove on your left hand matches your black leather jacket and holds a cigarette, as the grey-blue smoke spiralling off the end disperses itself into the night through the passenger window left slightly ajar.
-The familiar ocean winds that accompany life in the notorious, hyper-real seaside city of Knuckle Bay, have once more brought the midnight rains, and as the droplets pair off and trickle slowly down the windscreen in gravitational matrimony, you flick the radio on to something rhythmic, something jazzy, something…cinematic.
+The old streetlights, glowing eerily as if thirsty for power are casting a dim, atmospheric haze that fills the air almost against its will.
+The leather fingerless glove on your left-hand matches your black leather jacket and holds a cigarette – from the end of which grey-blue smoke spirals off and dissipates into the night through the passenger window, left slightly ajar.
+The familiar ocean winds that accompany life in the notorious seaside city of Knuckle Bay, have once more brought the midnight rains.
+As the droplets pair off and trickle slowly down the windscreen in gravitational matrimony, you flick the radio on to something rhythmic, something jazzy, something…cinematic.

 You mentally prepare for the job ahead.
-After picking out a sinew of home-slaughtered steak from between your teeth, you remove an old black and white photograph of your Grandfather from your beaten Ninja Turtle wallet, and stick him pride of place on the dashboard.
+After picking out a sinew of home-slaughtered steak from between your teeth, you remove an old black and white photograph of your Grandfather from your beaten-up wallet and stick him pride of place on the dashboard.
 His monochromatic presence has long been a good luck charm on jobs, and serves as a visual reminder of the Italian family that plucked you and your Asian twin brother from mysterious obscurity and adopted you both into their inner circle all those years ago.
-You catch Sal’s glance in the rear view mirror as he pulls on his sweat and blood-stained Lucha Libre mask, a Mexican wrestling disguise that has become synonymous with your infamous, incognito negotiating techniques.
+You catch Sal’s glance in the rearview mirror as he pulls on his sweat and blood-stained Lucha Libre mask, a Mexican wrestling disguise that has become synonymous with your infamous, incognito negotiating techniques.
 You recognise the seasoned glint in his eye, the glint that means he’s flicked over.

 It’s time to do business.